 |

-Slender Salamander - when its tiny legs are not seen, this salamander can be confused for a very small worm-like snake.
-The tail is also easily broken off, and a detached tail wriggles on the ground for several minutes, moving like a tiny snake. |
+Slender Salamander - This long, thin, small salamander is often mistaken for a worm or a snake when its tiny legs are not seen because they look like part of the background the salamander is standing on.
+The tail is also easily broken off.
+When the detached tail wriggles on the ground for several minutes it can be mistaken for a tiny snake. |

 |

-Toy Snakes
+Toy Snakes and other Fakes

 I have received requests to identify pictures of small unusually colored snakes that the photographer thought was either dead or not moving.
 In each case it was a rubber or plastic toy snake.
 The toy snake shown to the left, was found beside a hiking trail, where it might have been left as a practical joke.
 The person who sent the picture to me for identification was afraid to get too close to the snake, so she was too far to see that it was not a real snake.
 From a distance some of these toys could fool almost anybody.
-(In West Texas, some practical joke loving snake hunters make fake snakes and put them up on road cuts to fool other snake hunters when they see it in their spotlight at night.) |

 Always be cautious of a snake if you don't know for certain that it is harmless.

-Some snakes carry dangerous venom which can be harmful and even fatal to humans.
-(Most of us call these snakes poisonous, which is actually a mis-nomer, since they do not inflict harm when they are consumed.
-It is more accurate to label them venomous.)
-The only dangerously venomous native snakes found in California are the seasnake, which occurs in the ocean off souther California and is rarely encountered, and the rattlesnakes, which occur throughout the state and have a rattle on the end of the tail.
+The only dangerously venomous native snakes found in California are the seasnake, which occurs in the ocean off southern California and is rarely encountered, and the rattlesnakes, which occur throughout the state and have a rattle on the end of the tail.
 However, be aware that sometimes the rattle may be missing or broken off.
 The bite of non-dangerously venomous snakes, such as the Lyre Snake, may also cause a minor reaction in some people.
-Non-venomous snakes can also cause minor injury by biting.
+Non-venomous snakes can also cause a minor injury with their bite, especially if it draws blood and the wound is never disinfected.

 Snakes do not aggressively attack humans.
 They attack only in self-defense or when feeding.
 If you find a venomous snake, your best option is to leave it alone.
 For your own comfort and safety, and the well-being of the snake, try to avoid being bitten by any snake, including those that are non-venomous.
 If you want to have a dangerous snake removed from your property, contact someone in your area with experience in snake removal and re-location.
 There is no reasonable need to kill any snake that is encountered, which often occurs due to our instinctive and emotional fear of snakes.
 Snakes are a natural and necessary part of any healthy environment.
 They play an important role in the food chain, and can be especially beneficial to humans when they consume and control rodent populations.